MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-install-android-client.md

 ---
-title: The Global Secure Access client for Android
+title: The Global Secure Access Client for Android
-description: Install the Global Secure Access Android client. ms.service: global-secure-access ms.topic: how-to ms.date: 12/20/2024 ms.author: jayrusso
+description: The Global Secure Access client secures network traffic at the end-user device.
+This article describes how to download and install the Android client app. ms.service: global-secure-access ms.topic: how-to ms.date: 12/23/2024 ms.author: jayrusso
 author: HULKsmashGithub
 manager: amycolannino
 ms.reviewer: dhruvinrshah

+# Customer intent: As an administrator, I want to set up and deploy the Global Secure Access mobile client for Android devices.
 ---
 # Global Secure Access client for Android